Printer Friendly

 brace

-1. (Engineering / Mechanical Engineering) In full hand brace a hand tool for drilling holes, with a socket to hold the drill at one end and a cranked handle by which the tool can be turned See also brace and bit
+1. (Mechanical Engineering) a hand tool for drilling holes, with a socket to hold the drill at one end and a cranked handle by which the tool can be turned.
+In full: hand brace See also brace and bit

 2. something that steadies, binds, or holds up another thing

-3. (Miscellaneous Technologies / Building) a structural member, such as a beam or prop, used to stiffen a framework
+3. (Building) a structural member, such as a beam or prop, used to stiffen a framework

-4. (Music / Instruments) a sliding loop, usually of leather, attached to the cords of a drum: used to change its tension
+4. (Instruments) a sliding loop, usually of leather, attached to the cords of a drum: used to change its tension

-6. (Communication Arts / Printing, Lithography & Bookbinding) either of a pair of characters, { }, used for connecting lines of printing or writing or as a third sign of aggregation in complex mathematical or logical expressions that already contain parentheses and square brackets
+6. (Printing, Lithography & Bookbinding) either of a pair of characters, { }, used for connecting lines of printing or writing or as a third sign of aggregation in complex mathematical or logical expressions that already contain parentheses and square brackets

-7. (Music / Classical Music) Also called accolade a line or bracket connecting two or more staves of music
+7. (Classical Music) Also called: accolade a line or bracket connecting two or more staves of music

-8. (Medicine / Dentistry) (often plural) an appliance of metal bands and wires that can be tightened to maintain steady pressure on the teeth for correcting uneven alignment
+8. (Dentistry) (often plural) an appliance of metal bands and wires that can be tightened to maintain steady pressure on the teeth for correcting uneven alignment

-11. (Transport / Nautical Terms) (in square-rigged sailing ships) a rope that controls the movement of a yard and thus the position of a sail
+11. (Nautical Terms) (in square-rigged sailing ships) a rope that controls the movement of a yard and thus the position of a sail

 12. (Clothing & Fashion) See braces